 #1 – Sauerkraut

-We’re not talking about the kind of sauerkraut sitting atop your summer ballpark hot dog—nope!
-There’s a major difference between that sauerkraut, often found in shelf-stable cans or jars on the inside aisles of the grocery store, and the gut-loving sauerkraut famed for its probiotic-rich nutrients, typically sold refrigerated or made by you in the comfort of your home: shelf-stable sauerkraut has usually been pasteurized and stabilized, killing off any good-for-you bacteria.
+We’re not talking about the kind of sauerkraut sitting atop your summer ballpark hot dog.
+There’s a major difference between that sauerkraut, often found in shelf-stable cans or jars on the inside aisles of the grocery store, and the gut-loving sauerkraut famed for its probiotic-rich nutrients, typically sold refrigerated or made by you in the comfort of your home.
+Shelf-stable sauerkraut has usually been pasteurized and stabilized, killing off any good-for-you bacteria.
 Sauerkraut is fermented cabbage, sometimes mixed with other vegetables.
-Tart, acidic, and crunchy, sauerkraut makes a great addition to sandwiches, salads, and even omelettes.
-Once you’ve gained a taste for it, try making your own with salt, cabbage and any other add-ins, a quick internet search will bring up a host of recipes and techniques.
+Tart, acidic, and crunchy, sauerkraut is a great addition to sandwiches, salads, and even omelets.
+Once you’ve gained a taste for it, try making your own — a quick internet search will bring up a host of recipes and techniques.

 #2 – Kimchi

-Sauerkraut’s Korean counterpart, this spicy dish is also made with cabbage, usually Napa, and the addition of other ingredients, like ginger, garlic, scallions and gochugaru, a coarsely-ground red pepper.
-Available in a range of spiciness, kimchi is at once an amazing side dish and the condiment you didn’t know you needed—until now.
-Try it with rice dishes, traditional Korean fare—or right out of the jar.
+Also known as sauerkraut’s Korean counterpart, this spicy ingredient is also made with cabbage, usually Napa, but includes more ingredients, like ginger, garlic, scallions, and gochugaru, a coarsely-ground red pepper.
+Available in a range of spiciness, kimchi is both an amazing side dish and the condiment you didn’t know you needed.
+Try it with rice dishes, traditional Korean fare — or right out of the jar.

 #3 – Kefir

 What sauerkraut is to kimchi, kefir is to yogurt.
-A close cousin to yogurt, kefir—if bought in the store—usually comes in a jug or carton instead of a tub.
-More liquid than yogurt, kefir is easily drinkable and makes a great addition to smoothies and chia puddings.
-Kefir and yogurt both have the added benefit of protein, making them easy to incorporate as a base for a meal.
+A close cousin to yogurt, kefir — if bought in the store — usually comes in a jug or carton instead of a tub.
+More liquid than yogurt, kefir is easily drinkable and makes an excellent addition to smoothies and chia puddings.
+Kefir and yogurt also both have the added benefit of protein, making them easy to incorporate as a base for a meal.
 Try kefir topped with chopped fruit, or swirl it into your smoothie after blending.
 For a summery dessert, add pureed fruit to kefir and freeze to make a better-for-you icey treat.

 #4 – Yogurt